kortstie/azure-aks-setup-manual/README.md

 ## Purpose of this repo

 - show how to set up a multi-zone azure aks cluster using the azure CLI
-- set up and connect an acr image registry and connect it to the aks cluster
+- create an acr image registry and connect it to the aks cluster
-- set up a service principal to allow github actions to deploy images into the container registry
+- setup a service principal to allow github actions to deploy images into the container registry

-## Setup aks (azure k8s service) and acr (Image registry)
+## Setup aks (azure k8s service)

 ### Login to azure
     az login